 134 Jay St, Katonah

-Admission: $10 for adults, $5 for seniors and students, and free for children 12 and under.
+Admission: $10 for adults, $5 for seniors and students, free for members and children 12 and under.

-The Neuberger is more than just a part of Purchase College—it’s a high-quality museum that deserves its own recognition.
+The Neuberger is more than just a part of Purchase College — it’s a high-quality museum that deserves its own recognition.
 Since it’s founding, the Neuberger has championed the art our age and is known for its collections of modern, contemporary, and African art.
 The permanent collection at the Neuberger has over 6,000 pieces, and if that isn’t enough, there are rotating exhibitions throughout the year as well.
-As a teaching museum, the Neuberger also offers an, array of programs (that are often free), including Gallery Talks, Art Sandwiched-In, and Family First Saturdays.
+As a teaching museum, the Neuberger also offers an, array of programs (that are often free), including Gallery Talks, Art Sandwiched-In, and family programs.

 735 Anderson Hill Rd, Purchase